Emergence via non-existence of averages: Introduction

+One can also find other interesting examples with a positive Lebesgue measure set consisting of points with historic behavior for some quadratic maps in \cite{HK1990}, for flows generated by 3-dimensional vector fields (in a locally dense set) with heteroclinic cycles between periodic solutions in \cite{LR2016}, and for some partially hyperbolic dynamics which is a compactification of an $\mathbb R$-extension of an Anosov diffeomorphism sharing properties with the Brownian motion on $\mathbb R$ in \cite{CYZ2018}.

 From topological viewpoint, we can find more examples with historic behavior on a large set.
-Takens \cite{Takens2008} showed that the doubling map of the circle has a residual subset of the circle consisting of points with historic behavior.
-He remarked that the construction can be extended to any hyperbolic systems, and it was actually proven in \cite{AP2018}, together with several generalizations.
-For other generalizations of Takens' theorem for residual historic behavior, we refer to \cite{BLV2014} for shifts with weak specification, \cite{KLS2016} for geometric Lorenz flows, and \cite{BKNSR} for $\mathcal C^1$ diffeomorphisms with blenders as well as non-hyperbolic homoclinic classes.
-From independent background and method, a large contribution was made by thermodynamicists.
-A very incomplete list of them is \cite{PP84, BS2000, Thompson2010, CZZ2011, CTV2015, BV2017, BLV2018}.
-We here merely mention that Pesin and Pitskel \cite{PP84} showed that the full shift $f$ curries full topological entropy and full Hausdorff dimension on the set of points with historic behavior.
+Sigmund essentially showed in \cite{Sigmund1974} that any continuous map on a compact metric space with the specification property has a residual subset of the state space consisting of points with historic behavior (this is explicitly stated and proven by himself in \cite[Proposition 21.18]{DGS1976}).
+See Subsection \ref{subsection:01202} for the definition of the specification property.
+We here just remember that any topologically mixing subshift of finite type satisfies the specification property (\cite[Proposition 21.2]{DGS1976}).
+This result was extended to shifts with weak specification in \cite{BLV2014}, geometric Lorenz flows in \cite{KLS2016}, sectionally hyperbolic flows in \cite{AP2018}, and $\mathcal C^1$-generic diffeomorphisms with non-hyperbolic homoclinic classes in \cite{BKNSR}.
+In the context of thermodynamic formalism, a large contribution to historic behavior was also made by several authors.
+A very incomplete list of them is \cite{PP84, BS2000, CKS2005, Thompson2012, CZZ2011, CTV2015, BV2017, BLV2018}.
+We here merely mention that Pesin and Pitskel' \cite{PP84} showed that full shifts curries full topological entropy and full Hausdorff dimension on the set of points with historic behavior.